10 Great Music Making Apps for iOS and Android

 Today you can create full music tracks needing nothing more than the phone in your pocket.
 Smartphones and tablets can’t fully compete with professional music software for computers, but they can still go a long way.
-This is especially in true for mainstream forms of electronic music and/or beat making.
+This is especially true for mainstream forms of electronic music and/or beat making.

 Of course, app makers started making music-making apps immediately, sparking the competition and producing literally hundreds, if not thousands of different apps for music-making.
 From free piano apps to full DAW’s on your phone or tablet, you can choose whatever you need for your music these days.